Making a pollinator garden and attracting pollinators to your plants (both ornamental and vegetable) is incredibly important.

 Pollinators are responsible for fertilizing plants.
 Pollination makes it possible for plants, flowers and trees to produce flowers, fruits and vegetables.

 In this article we investigate how to support pollinators in our gardens and yards.
+And Why We should.

 What is Pollination?

 Pollination is the transfer of pollen to a flower or plant to allow fertilization.
+When pollen spores are removed from one plant and carried to another pollination has happened.

 Who can pollinate a plant?